vaahxx/challenge-3dfilestore-web/README.md

 # Challenge 3dfilestore Web

-For this test, we provide you a front-side of a web application, and you have to design a REST api and implement the backend application features.
+In this challenge, you will design the REST API and implement the backend features of a 3D file repository web application.
+The frontend of the web application is provided.

-This web app is a simple 3D file repository and should have the following features:
+The 3D file repository has the following features:

-- Upload some 3D file, a single format is required, _obj_ is suggested for this exercice.
+- Upload a 3D file, a single format is required, _obj_ is suggested for this exercise.
-- List 3D files uploaded on the server
+- List 3D files uploaded on the server.

-This app **doesn't require** to display a 3D viewer of these files.
-As suggested, the server should support a single 3D file format, and [OBJ Wavefront](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is a suggested format, but could be changed to your convenience.
+The app **doesn't require** to display a 3D viewer of the files.
+The server should support a single 3D file format.
+[OBJ Wavefront](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is the suggested format but could be changed at your convenience.

 Each file hosted on this server should expose the following features: